 How long will it take?

 It depends on the area and density of the hair being treated, previous hair removal methods, the texture of the hair, the growth cycle, and if there are curved or distorted hair follicles.
-Every one is different but if you come for a free consultation we will be able to asses the hair growth and give you some idea of how many sessions, but you will see an improvement fairly quickly provided you stick to the recommended schedule. commitment and patience is needed to obtain a fast effective result that is truly permanent.
+Every one is different but if you come for a free consultation we will be able to asses the hair growth and give you some idea of how many sessions it will take, but you will see an improvement fairly quickly provided you stick to the recommended schedule.
+Commitment and patience is needed to obtain a fast effective result that is truly permanent.
 Only Electrolysis will result in permanent hair loss that will last for the rest of your life.

 How long is a session?

 A session can be as short as 15 minutes or can last for a couple of hours or more depending on the number of hairs that need to be treated.
-We advise that you should be committed to regular appointments to start with, at least weekly to start with and then reducing in frequency.
-The procedure is non invasive, but you may feel some discomfort and you skin may feel pink and mildly irritated but this should settle down quickly.
+We advise that you should be committed to regular appointments to start with, at least weekly and then reducing in frequency.
+The procedure is non invasive, but you may feel some discomfort and you skin may go pink and feel mildly irritated but this should settle down quickly.

-There are no serious risks, side effects or complications with electrolysis hair removal, the cost is relatively inexpensive especially compared to a life time of other depilatory methods with the misery that goes with them.
-Expect to pay as little as £20 for up to 15 minute session rising to £60 for an hour.
+There are no serious risks, side effects or complications with electrolysis hair removal.
+The cost is relatively inexpensive especially compared to a life time of other depilatory methods with the misery that goes with them.
+Expect to pay as little as £25 for up to 15 minute session rising to £65 for an hour.

 You can pay for a time limited multi session voucher in advance, that will save you money.